rabutler-usbr/crssplot/doc/README.md

   1. provide numbers behind figures, where necessary
 1. Convert May_SysTableFull2016_2026.csv to excel file
 1. create results PPT
-1. Convert the pdf files to png files

 ### Detailed Instructions